 Christopher is the Director of the Melbourne Sexual Health Centre and Professor of Public Health at Monash University.
 He holds three specialist medical fellowships from the College of Physicians (Infectious Diseases), Faculty of Public Health and Chapter of Sexual Health Medicine.
 He is an editor of the Journal ‘Sexual Health’.
-His principle research interests are the public health control of sexually transmitted diseases and the effectiveness of clinical services.
+His principal research interests are the public health control of sexually transmitted diseases and the effectiveness of clinical services.
+Professor Christopher received the Eureka Prize for Infectious Disease Research (2022).
 He has supervised 33 doctoral students to completion.
 He has 747 review journal publications and sits on the boards of IUSTI and ISSTDR.
 In 2018 he was awarded an AO, the FRACP Eric Susman prize and elected to the Fellow of the Australian Academy of Health and Medical Sciences in recognition for his work.
 Lancet ID profiled him ‘Kit Fairley; a pioneer in STI research’ in April 2018.

 - Optimising the control and management of sexually transmitted infections through research and innovation.